 - 1. A "Connecting Custom Services to the YAWL Engine" (Beta 7 Release) document by Marlon Dumas, Tore Fjellheim and Lachlan Aldred.
 This document has been entirely replaced by Chapter 3, written by Michael Adams. - 2.
 A "YAWL Core Classes Cheat Sheet A Short Architectural Introduction" (Beta 7 Release) by Lachlan Aldred.
 This forms the basis for Chapter 2. - 3.
 A "Implementing In-Process Custom Services" document created by Andrew Hastie, subsequently reviewed and refined by Lachlan Aldred, and later refined and updated by Michael Adams.
 This forms the basis for Chapter 4. - 4.
 A "YAWL Time Service Manual" (Beta 7 Release) document first created by Sean Kneipp with later updates by Tore Fjellheim and Lachlan Aldred.
 The Time Service has since been deprecated and so this document has been removed from the manual. - 5.
-An "Installation Manual" (Engine Beta 8.2 Editor 1.5) first created by Sean Kneipp and with subsequent changes/corrections/extensions by Guy Redding, Lachlan Aldred, Petia Wohed, Michael Adams, Moe Wynn, and Marcello La Rosa.
-An extract forms the basis for Chapter ?? (a large part was transferred to the User Manual).
-Its introduction forms the basis for Chapter 1. - 6.
 A document on Interface B first created by Michael Adams with a later addition by Tore Fjellheim.
-Parts of the document have been folded into Chapter 3. - 7.
+Parts of the document have been folded into Chapter 3. - 6.
 A document on Interface D created by Guy Redding.
-Interface D has since been deprecated and so this document has been removed from the manual.
+Interface D has since been deprecated and so this document has been removed from the manual. - 7.
+A document on Interface X created by Michael Adams.
+This forms the basis for Section 3.5.3 of Chapter 3.

-- 8. A document on Interface X created by Michael Adams.
-This forms the basis for Section 3.5.3 of Chapter 3. - 9.
-A "YAWLEditor Technical Manual" created by Lindsay Bradford.
-This document was modified by Michael Adams and became Chapter 7. - 10.
+- 8. A "YAWLEditor Technical Manual" created by Lindsay Bradford.
+This document was modified by Michael Adams and became Chapter 7. - 9.
 A "newYAWL Resource Perspective Requirements Analysis" document created by Lindsay Bradford.
-This document was copied into Appendix B.
+This document was copied into Appendix A.